Connect with others who understand.

 • High blood levels of an enzyme called lactate dehydrogenase (LDH)

-Other Systems to Measure Prognosis
+Other Systems To Measure Prognosis

 Other systems besides the IPI also help doctors measure outlook for specific types of NHL.
 Researchers developed the National Comprehensive Cancer Network IPI (NCCN-IPI) to estimate DLBCL prognosis.
 The NCCN-IPI considers the same factors as the original IPI but calculates risk levels differently.
-Likewise, the follicular lymphoma IPI (FLIPI) measures FL prognosis.
-This system considers slightly different factors: age, stage, levels of LDH, levels of hemoglobin, and the number of lymph node groups containing cancer cells.

 Talk With Others Who Understand

 MyLymphomaTeam is the social network for people with lymphoma and their loved ones.
-On MyLymphomaTeam, more than 11,000 members come together to ask questions, give advice, and share their stories with others who understand life with lymphoma.
+On MyLymphomaTeam, more than 21,000 members come together to ask questions, give advice, and share their stories with others who understand life with lymphoma.

 Maureen McNulty studied molecular genetics and English at Ohio State University.
 Learn more about her here.